 Full transparency: Beast gifted me this blender, and I loved it so much that I've signed on as an affiliate with them.
 I have a strict policy of only partnering with brands I personally use, trust, and love, and the Beast blender totally falls into that category!

 The NutriBullet might have been the biggest surprise of my blender test!
-It was by far the cheapest option and just a fraction of the cost of my main blender.
-This is a great option for smaller batch items: individual smoothies, cashew cream, or sauces and dressings.
+It was by far the most inexpensive blender at just a fraction of the cost of my main blender.
+This is an excellent choice for smaller batch items: single-serve smoothies, cashew cream, or sauces and dressings.
 It did a better job than most higher end blenders I tested and it even passed the chia seed test (no chia seeds left intact after blending!).

 - It wouldn't work for larger soup or ice cream recipes since the container is so small.

-- The NutriBullet did struggle with larger amounts of ice; I didn't blend with as much ice as I usually would so my end product wasn't as frosty and thick as I would normally make.
+- The NutriBullet did struggle with larger amounts of ice cubes; I didn't blend with as much ice as I usually would so my end product wasn't as frosty and thick as I would normally make.

 - I did have to run it for a longer time, which produced a burning smell that I definitely noticed and didn't love!